SuperX612/GLAD/README.md

-# Gradient Leakage Attack against Duplicate Labels via Model Output Reconstruction
+# Gradient Leakage Attack against Duplicate Labels via Model Outputs Reconstruction
 ## Abstract

 GLAD, a gradient leakage attack (GLA) method, can reconstruct 224 $\times$ 224 pixels private training data of batch size 256 in 30 seconds while considering duplicate labels.
 GLAD addresses the challenge of high-resolution data and duplicate labels for GLAs, thus push the GLA more realistic.
 Extensive experiments demonstrate the state-of-the-art ability and robustness of GLAD to high resolution, duplicate labels, batch size, relatively strict defense methods, and initialization methods for the dummy model output.